Ship Afterlife Journey

 Research shows that Egyptian, Mesopotamian, Greek, Roman, and Norse cultures described in their iconography, ritual texts, and burial customs the arduous journey through the underworld.
 Failure to cross the underworld waters meant that the souls will sail into oblivion an idea that no living person can accept.
 In Egyptian culture, the boat had to cross the Nile to the “Beautiful West” accompanied by a ferryman named “Who Sees Behind Him”.
 In Greek culture, the boat crossed the river Styx aided by the ferryman Charon.

 Abundant archaeological research, especially from Egypt and the Norse cultures, provides many examples of the afterlife ship.
 Some examples illustrated in Fig.1, show the underworld ship rock art from the Negev Desert, Egypt, and Scandinavia.
 These ships sail the upper world crossing the celestial waters following the sun path.
 The flipped ship signifies an underworld journey.
-The ships carry the dead souls, represented by the lines drawn on the ship described as “shade of a deceased” (Golan A. 1991).
+The ships carry the dead souls, represented by the vertical lines drawn on the ship, described in the literature as “shade of a deceased” (Golan A. 1991).
 Zavaroni A. (2006) confirmed the souls’ schematic abstraction in a renewal ship: ” In the middle of a boat loaded with souls which are, as usual, symbolized by a series of little lines”.
 The souls travel the sun path longing to be resurrected the same way the sun does.
 The boat head in scene2 is of a bird shape signifying the ability to move in water and air.
-In scene4 a boat shaped grave provides the soul a means to commence the afterlife journey immediately at burial time.
+In scene4 a boat-shaped grave provides the soul a means to commence the afterlife journey immediately at burial time.

 The Negev Desert Ship/Boat Rock Art

 Compared to ship designs from Egypt or Scandinavia the Negev Desert ships are very simple.
 As can be seen, very few details decorate the scene with just enough details that suggest the ship’s outline with hints of bird features.
-The vertically flipped boats signify sailing through the underworld are hardly recognizable, but repetitive scenes in many rock art reveal the artist’s concept.
+The vertically flipped boats that signify sailing through the underworld are hardly recognizable, but repetitive scenes in many rock art reveal the artist’s concept.
 It’s a ship!

-The ship sails in pairs one being a night ship, the other a day ship, they are engraved either in a convoy or in parallel.
+The ship sails in pairs one being a night ship, the other a day ship, they are engraved either in a convoy or parallel.
 The Egyptian text clarifies the ship pairing, Book of the Dead ch 151, “Thy right eye is the Solar Night Barque, thy left eye is the Solar Day Barque ” (Hartwig 2002).